TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/007 +Create DbContext.md

 Usually the connection info will go into a configurations file, and the program will read from that.
 This provides the option of being able to change the connection string after the program is compiled and deployed.

-Furthermore the `optionsBuilder.UseSqlite` can be done in Program.cs, so that it is easier to modify which database is used, without having to tough the `TodoContext` class.
+Furthermore the `optionsBuilder.UseSqlite` can be done in Program.cs, so that it is easier to modify which database is used, without having to touch the `TodoContext` class.
 This increases flexibility, if you ever wish to change database.
 We don't, so we keep it simple.

 ![img.png](Resources/KISS.png)